omgnetwork/ewallet/docs/setup/bare_metal.md

 - [ImageMagick](https://www.imagemagick.org/script/index.php): ImageMagick is used to format images in the admin panel.
 Tested with version `> 7.0.7-22`.
 - [Elixir](http://elixir-lang.github.io/install.html): Elixir is a dynamic, functional language designed for building scalable and maintainable applications.
 - [Git](https://git-scm.com/): Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+- [NodeJS](https://nodejs.org/) Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+Uses for admin panel building package and dependencies installation.

 Now that you have the applications installed, proceed with 1.1 through 1.5 to setup the server.